Martha's Vineyard Film Festival

 The Martha's Vineyard Film Festival (MVFF) is an annual film festival founded in 2001 and held in West Tisbury, Massachusetts, on the island of Martha's Vineyard.
 The festival takes place in March.
 The MVFF also produces a summer film series in July and August, and special events at other times of the year.
-The festival annually screens more than fifty films.
+Annually, the festival screens more than 35 films.

 Winter Festival

 The MVFF's main event is its winter festival in March, a long weekend of film screenings and discussions historically held at the Chilmark Community Center.
 In 2022, the MVFF relocated to the Grange Hall in West Tisbury.
 In addition to screenings and discussions with guest filmmakers and film subjects, the winter festival includes food prepared by Vineyard chefs, art installations, and performances by local musicians.

 Summer Film Series

 The MVFF's Summer Film Series (SFS) began in 2004.
 Originally it took place at the Chilmark Community Center every Wednesday night in July and August (and sometimes the last Wednesday in June).
 Each SFS evening started with Cinema Circus revelry and a film for kids.
 During intermission, there was live music and a meal prepared by Vineyard chefs.
 The evening concluded with the feature presentation and discussion, usually attended by guest filmmakers or film subjects.
 In July and August of 2022, the Summer Film Series continued at the Grange Hall's second floor theater, screening films nightly Wednesday through Saturday.